A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design: Discussion

-In this work, we propose PolyConFM, a conformation-centric generative foundation model that unifies polymer modeling and design to provide reliable support across diverse downstream tasks.
-Specifically, we pretrain PolyConFM under the conditional generation paradigm, reconstructing repeating-unit conformations via masked autoregressive modeling and then generating their orientation transformations to recover the complete polymer conformation, thereby capturing complex dependencies among repeating units while simultaneously unlocking conformation generation capability.
-Meanwhile, we construct a high-quality dataset of over 50,000 polymers with conformations obtained from molecular dynamics simulations, enabling conformation-centric pretraining and facilitating subsequent research.
-Extensive experiments consistently demonstrate that PolyConFM significantly outperforms various representative task-specific methods on diverse downstream tasks, positioning it as a universal and powerful backbone that seamlessly bridges polymer structure, property, and design.
+In this work, we introduce PolyConFM, a conformation-centric generative foundation model tailored for linear polymers, to address two fundamental limitations of existing methods: their reliance on monomer-level descriptors that ignore global structural information and their inability to simultaneously support both modeling and design.
+Recognizing that each linear polymer is essentially a continuous chain whose conformation can be naturally decomposed into a sequence of repeating-unit conformations, we pretrain PolyConFM under the conditional generation paradigm, reconstructing these repeating-unit conformations via masked autoregressive (MAR) modeling and then generating their orientation transformations to recover the complete polymer conformation, thereby capturing complex dependencies among repeating units for global structure modeling while unlocking its conformation generation capability for diverse downstream tasks.
+Meanwhile, to mitigate the severe scarcity of conformation datasets, we devote considerable time and resources to constructing a dataset of over 50,000 linear polymers with conformations via molecular dynamics simulations, thereby enabling our conformation-centric generative pretraining and facilitating future research in this important field.
+Extensive experiments consistently demonstrate that PolyConFM significantly outperforms task-specific methods across diverse tasks, establishing it as a foundation model that seamlessly bridges the structure, property, and design of linear polymers.

+Despite these promising results, PolyConFM represents essential foundational progress rather than the ultimate solution for all polymeric systems.
+Here, to fully realize the broad potential of conformation-centric foundation models, several open challenges remain to be explored for future research:

+First, regarding structural and environmental complexity, the current scope of PolyConFM is primarily limited to linear polymers simulated as isolated single chains.
+Building upon this solid foundation, a natural progression for future research is to expand this paradigm for broader structural diversity, particularly non-linear topologies (e.g., branched or cross-linked polymers).
+Besides, scaling this paradigm to complex environments, particularly bulk melts and multi-component mixtures (e.g., polymer blends and solutions), remains the compelling avenue for future exploration in this important field.

+Second, from the methodological perspective, PolyConFM currently utilizes conformations generated through molecular dynamics (MD) simulations for pretraining.
+Although the consistently superior performance of PolyConFM across diverse downstream tasks firmly verifies the sufficiency and effectiveness of these MD-generated conformations in capturing critical structural priors, they inevitably inherit the biases and resolution limits of the empirical force fields employed.
+To capture the underlying physical interactions with higher fidelity, future iterations would benefit from exploring multiscale simulation strategies or from incorporating quantum-mechanical (QM) data into the pretraining pipeline.